xalpol12/kinect-robot-controller/README.md

 ### Further development

 `kinect_robot_controller` provides one way to implement the detected contour, but one might wish to create different node in order to control a robot, providing different logic.
-ROS package architecture promotes modularity, adding new nodes for another robots is trivial.
+ROS package architecture promotes modularity, adding new nodes for another robots shouldn't cause any problems.

 ## Used technology
 Package was developed using the following technologies: